UFC 256: Figueiredo vs. Moreno: Predictions & Analysis

 A few statistical edges stand out.
 Holland throws significantly more leather — a 2.2 sig. strike per minute gap.
 Holland is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Souza has tighter striking defense, making opponents miss more often.

 The Pick: Kevin Holland over Jacare Souza.
-We're leaning Holland here at 75%, a solid but not overwhelming edge.
+The model is firm on this one: Holland at 77%.

 Ciryl Gane